jhunter4242-stack/Unreal-SharedSpaces/README.md

 [![Shared Spaces video](http://img.youtube.com/vi/td8dQxZY9OI/maxresdefault.jpg)](http://www.youtube.com/watch?v=td8dQxZY9OI "Shared Spaces | Oculus Multiplayer Sample")

 SharedSpaces was built by the VR Developer Tools team to demonstrate how you can quickly get people together in VR using the Oculus Social Platform APIs.
-This version was built for the Unreal Engine using the Photon SDK as the transport layer.
+This version was built for the Unreal Engine using the Unreal EOS plugin as the transport layer.
 Check out this [YouTube video](http://www.youtube.com/watch?v=td8dQxZY9OI "Shared Spaces | Oculus Multiplayer Sample") showing the demo.

+**NOTE:** The EOS version of Shared Spaces can only be used with the Meta Quest fork of Unreal Engine.
+See <a href="#build-instructions">Build Instructions</a> for more information.

+## 23 August 2024 Update - Shared Spaces EOS!

+We have created a new branch `eos-5.x` which contains a [new version of Shared Spaces using Epic Online Services](https://github.com/oculus-samples/Unreal-SharedSpaces/tree/eos-5.x) as its network layer (instead of Photon).
+This version also includes updates to support the latest [Meta fork of Unreal Engine](https://github.com/Oculus-VR/UnrealEngine)  `5.4.3-v68`.

 ## 06 December 2023 Update